TELUS-BBA/living-lab/README.md

 ### Testing Server

 The testing server is the server that NanoPis test against.
-It hosts servers for various protocols
+It runs servers for various protocols
 (currently sockperf and a modification of iperf3 that allows for concurrent tests, called iperf3-mux).

 #### Requirements